-A home business can be a great way to stay at home while earning money.
-However, it is not a walk in the park.
+Working from home is not a walk in the park — especially if you have small kids (even teenagers) in the house the whole time.
 The reality is that it is hard: to make it work, you need an extraordinary amount of discipline, self-control and organization skills.
 Without these, productivity will remain low and income-generating potential will be severely constrained.

 The freedom that working at home offers time with the family, no dress codes, no strict schedules and deadlines, and no glowering bosses can be a double-edged sword.
 These same things that we all long for a home business environment can serve as distractions, if uncontrolled.

 There are a million and one reasons that could distract a working entrepreneur, and here are the top 10:

 1. Family obligations.

 Working from home allows many entrepreneurs to take care of both the family and business.
 They could work on their clients’ accounts while taking care of the baby or doing the laundry.
 Or could they?
 Balancing family obligations and working at home is hard.
 It is not easy to handle a crying baby while talking to a customer on the phone.
 Nor is it a picnic to mow the lawn, iron the clothes, cook dinner, take the dog for a walk while cramming to write a weekly newsletter.
 Imagine how clients would regard an answering service business whose owner could only respond to the calls a few minutes a day after all the chores had been done.

 Working on a business requires focus and energy.
 Without proper time management, an entrepreneur could lose all his or her time and energy doing household chores without accomplishing a single thing for that day.
 Before starting the business, or when it is slowly picking up, it is important to make arrangements in handling housework obligations, maybe getting a babysitter for the baby, or rearranging the kids’ schedules so they could help out in the household work.